 - Have been employed by an employer in the previous 12 weeks, or

 - Are self-employed individuals or sole proprietors who have opted in to the CT FMLI program.

-CT FMLI will be funded entirely through employees’ contributions.
-The actual rate is not yet available but will be set by the Paid Family and Medical Leave Insurance Authority (Authority).
-The rate will not be more than 0.5% of the covered individual’s wages.
-The amount of an employee’s earnings subject to contributions will be capped at the same amount of earnings subject to Social Security taxes (currently $132,900).
+CT FMLI will be funded entirely through employees’ contributions at a rate of 0.5% of the covered individual's wages.
+The amount of an employee’s earnings subject to contributions will be capped at the same amount of earnings subject to Social Security taxes ($142,800 for 2021).

 On November 1, 2022, and each subsequent November 1, the contribution rate may be revised, subject to the same 0.5% cap.
 Any revision would be for the purpose of ensuring that the state’s trust fund will achieve and maintain the target fund balance.
 The new contribution rate will become effective on the following January 1.

 Employers may opt out of the state-run program by choosing an approved private plan for the payment of family and medical benefits (private plan requirements are outlined in the law).
 The benefits for covered employees must be equivalent to, or greater than, the benefits provided by the CT FMLI program.
 Private plans must be approved by a majority vote of the employer's employees.

 Covered individuals will receive a weekly benefit that varies depending on income.
 A covered employee’s weekly benefits under the program are generally calculated as:

 - 95% of his or her average weekly wage, up to 40 times the state minimum wage